git-pull/tao-of-tmux/manuscript/05-session.md

 ![Renaming a session 'zsh' to 'renamed'](images/05-session/rename.png)

 If you don't name your sessions, it'll be difficult to keep track of what the session contains.
-Sometimes, you may forget you already have a project opened, especially if your machine has been running for a few days, weeks or months.
+Sometimes, you may forget you have a project opened, especially if your machine has been running for a few days, weeks, or months.
 You can save time by reattaching your session and avoid creating a duplicate.

 You can rename sessions from within tmux with `Prefix` + `$`.
 The status bar will be temporarily altered into a text field to allow altering the session